shashisp/oldbolg/index.md

 ---
 {% include JB/setup %}

 I'm Shashi Essp, a Computer Programmer from India, Startup and FOSS Enthusiast.
-Wanna be a Enterprenuer,Pythonista :D
+Wanna be a Enterprenuer,Pythonista :D #Making_The_World_Better_place